-- 5.51 The level of car ownership in Huntingdonshire is high compared with the national average as the area is both relatively prosperous and predominantly rural.
+- 5.53 The level of car ownership in Huntingdonshire is high compared with the national average as the area is both relatively prosperous and predominantly rural.
 Many of Huntingdonshire's villages and countryside areas have no, or very limited, public transport services.
 Even in the market towns public transport outside of weekday business hours can be limited.
-Therefore reliance on private cars as the main mode of travel is likely to continue through the plan period; provision of parking in new development needs to reflect this reality while also promoting the national aim of a shift towards travel by sustainable modes. - 5.52 Provision of space for vehicles and parking should be an integral part of the design process, having regard to the character of the area and the appearance of the proposed development.
+Therefore reliance on private cars as the main mode of travel is likely to continue through the plan period; provision of parking in new development needs to reflect this reality while also promoting the national aim of a shift towards travel by sustainable modes. - 5.54 Provision of space for vehicles and parking should be an integral part of the design process, having regard to the character of the area and the appearance of the proposed development.
 The design criteria set out in the Huntingdonshire Design Guide SPD (2017) or successor documents should be followed.
-When deciding upon the level of parking provision to include, developers should consider the potential impact on highway safety.
-Insufficient parking or reliance on unallocated spaces can lead to drivers parking on roads or other locations which may affect the flow of traffic or accessibility for emergency and service vehicles.
-Provision should also be considered in relation to how the needs of users may change over time. - 5.53 New development should facilitate access for service and emergency vehicles that is appropriate to the nature of the use.
-Residential developments should meet the Council's refuse collection requirements as set out in the Huntingdonshire Design Guide SPD (2017) or successor documents, including providing sufficient space for the Council's refuse freighters to access the development.
-For commercial buildings, servicing should be designed such that it does not dominate the street scene or provide a barrier to movement through the wider area.
-Given the likelihood that care or nursing homes may receive relatively frequent visits from a wide range of healthcare staff and vehicles including ambulances, such developments should incorporate appropriate space for vehicle movements and parking. - 5.54 Residential developments should provide adequate car parking to meet expected needs for both residents and visitors.
-Proposed provision should be supported by evidence on the local level of car ownership and the availability of alternative modes of transport, but should take account of available evidence that would inform the level of provision that will be necessary, such as expected household sizes for the development.
-Consideration should also be given to the inclusion of measures that would encourage people to use more sustainable forms of travel, particularly walking and cycling, although applicants should be realistic about the impact such measures can have.
-Locations where provision of less than one car space per home may be considered are likely to be limited to designated town centres but even in these locations accessibility and alternatives may not be sufficient for completely car-free development to be successful.
+When deciding upon the level of parking provision to include developers should consider the potential impact on highway safety.
+Insufficient parking or reliance on unallocated spaces can lead to drivers parking on roads or in other locations which may impede the flow of traffic or accessibility for service and

-Traffic Advisory Leaflet 05/05 - Parking for Disabled People, Department for Transport (2005), Inclusive Mobility: A Guide to Best Practice on Access to Pedestrian and Transport Infrastructure, Department for Transport (2005) and BS 8300: 2009 Design of Buildings and their Approaches to Meet the Needs of Disabled People, British Standards Institute (BSI) (2009) or successor documents
+11 Traffic Advisory Leaflet (TAL) 05/95 - Parking for Disabled People, Department for Transport (1995), Inclusive Mobility: A guide to best practice on access to pedestrian and transport infrastructure, Department for Transport (2005) and BS 8300: 2009 Design of Buildings and their approaches to meet the needs of disabled people, British Standards Institute (BSI) (2010) or successor documents

-Huntingdonshire Local Plan | Huntingdonshire's Local Plan to 2036: Consultation Draft 2017
+Huntingdonshire Local Plan | Huntingdonshire's Local Plan to 2036: Proposed Submission 2017